Public health data privacy notices

 Specifically birth record information is used to identify trends in birth rates and low birthweights and highlight differences between geographic areas, age, and socio-economic characteristics.
 This information feeds into our Joint Strategic Needs Assessment, local commissioning plans, and health needs assessments.
 Other uses include the analysis of the distribution and relationship between place of residence and place of birth and age of mother to support service planning for higher risk pregnancies and teenage conception programmes.

 Specifically death record information is used to identify trends in death rates, life expectancy, and premature deaths, highlighting the differences between geographic areas, age, sex, and other characteristics.
-This information feeds into our Joint Strategic Needs Assessment, local commissioning plans, and health needs assessments Other uses include the monthly monitoring of death rates, the investigation of variations in death rates between GP practices, suicide audit and prevention work, public place of death analyses and accident prevention work, monitoring of deaths from specific causes, monitoring the seasonal patterns of deaths and excess winter deaths, and monitoring child deaths and stillbirths.
+This information feeds into our Joint Strategic Needs Assessment, local commissioning plans, and health needs assessments.
+Other uses include the investigation of variations in death rates between GP practices, suicide audit and prevention work, public place of death analyses and accident prevention work, monitoring of deaths from specific causes, monitoring the seasonal patterns of deaths and excess winter deaths, and monitoring child deaths and stillbirths.

 For some of these purposes, an anonymised version of the dataset is used.
 Anonymisation is the process through which identifiable information is removed.
 This results in individuals no longer being identifiable.

-For other purposes, identifiable data are sometimes used to link to other datasets.
 In the case of suicides and deaths with an open verdict an audit process is undertaken to gather further details from other public organisations.
 Under these arrangements Plymouth City Council contacts acute hospitals, GP practices, and local coroner’s offices to gather information about the circumstances of death and any contact with services to identify local issues to inform local suicide prevention work.
-Whilst the dataset is not shared with these organisations identifiable data are used to gather the relevant information from their systems required for the audit.
-Any linkage of data is undertaken by staff in the Public Health Intelligence Team.
+Whilst the dataset is not shared with these organisations identifiable data are used to help gather the relevant information required for the audit from their systems.
 This data is not circulated outside the department.

 No personal-identifiable information is published.
 Numbers and rates in published reports are aggregated to a level that protects confidentiality and anonymity.